Flo2410/DynDNS-Updater/README.md

 5. Edit the `.env` file with your information

-  -`DDNS_PROVIDER_URL` The URL-Endpoint for updating a ddns entry from your provider.
+  `DDNS_PROVIDER_URL` The URL-Endpoint for updating a ddns entry from your provider.

-  -`DDNS_PROVIDER_USERNASME` The username for authenticating with your provider.
+  `DDNS_PROVIDER_USERNASME` The username for authenticating with your provider.

-  -`DDNS_PROVIDER_PASSWORD` The password for authenticating with your provider.
+  `DDNS_PROVIDER_PASSWORD` The password for authenticating with your provider.

-  -`DDNS_HOSTNAME` The hostname that you want to update.
+  `DDNS_HOSTNAME` The hostname that you want to update.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.